lrudenick-bts/white_label_app/README.md

 As its name says, it is the code-base project, containing the base "white-label" source code of the app.

-It has a [config](/base_project/config) directory which may contains the configuration to customize.
+It has a [config](/base_project/config) directory which may contains the configurations to customize.
 See example class [branding.dart](/base_project/config/lib/branding.dart)

 ```
 class Branding {
   static String appName = 'Base project app';
+  ...
 }

 ```